 If you suffer from a serious medical condition that went undiagnosed, you need experienced legal counsel to protect your interests and force the responsible parties to provide financial compensation for your avoidable injuries, including pain and suffering, unnecessary medical treatments, lost wages and loss of the enjoyment of life.

-Since 1988, the law firm of Kennedy, Johnson, Schwab & Roberge, L.L.C., located in New Haven, has provided aggressive and knowledgeable legal representation to people injured due to medical malpractice cases throughout Connecticut.
+Since 1988, the law firm of Kennedy, Johnson, Schwab & Roberge, P.C., located in New Haven, has provided aggressive and knowledgeable legal representation to people injured due to medical malpractice cases throughout Connecticut.
 Our attorneys have more than 150 years’ combined experience fighting health care professionals for fair compensation in medical malpractice and medical negligence cases, including cases involving failure to diagnose serious injury.

-Kennedy, Johnson, Schwab & Roberge, L.L.C., recently resolved a failure to diagnose lawsuit on behalf of a client whose biopsy of a salivary tumor was misinterpreted, resulting in a reoccurrence of the tumor and delay in treatment.
+Kennedy, Johnson, Schwab & Roberge, P.C., recently resolved a failure to diagnose lawsuit on behalf of a client whose biopsy of a salivary tumor was misinterpreted, resulting in a reoccurrence of the tumor and delay in treatment.
 We were able to settle the case before trial for $475,000.
 Read more about our recent settlements and verdicts.